 Along the way, we encountered narrow paths, fallen trees, steps, bad weather and broken parts to Mile’s base but there were always amazing people just at the right time to help me overcome each and every problem.

-One moment that I will certainly cherish forever is when HRH The Prince of Wales popped out from behind the horse to come and show his support.
+One moment on my walk to London that I will certainly cherish forever is when HRH The Prince of Wales popped out from behind the Miles the horse to come and show his support.
 He was so kind and supportive and helped me to push Miles through the streets of Slough…such a surreal and cherished moment of the trip!

 I only ever expected to walk to London with Miles and that would be it.
-I’ve since realised that people want to see us walk again…people want to show support and join in…people ARE seeing Miles as that beacon for mental health who breaks down stigma and opens up so many important conversations.
-This is why I will walk again in September to The Horse of the Year Show, in hope that it may help to save lives.
-I’ll be walking with my beautiful Brodie in my heart each and every step of the way.
-She was and is still the most important reason of my life.
-Brodie is the reason why I‘m who I am now…trying to make a positive difference in this world for others…for you Brodie, always ♥️
+I’ve since realised that people ARE seeing Miles as that beacon for mental health who breaks down stigma and opens up so many important conversations.
+This is why I walked again to The Horse of the Year Show in October 2024.
+Our walk raised lots of awareness and so many people came out to join us and shared their stories.

 DaysDays